Honors and Prizes

 Director's Prize for Outstanding ALM Thesis.
 Runner-up option for the dean's thesis prize.
 Awarded in the same fields as the dean's thesis prize, but only occasionally.

 The Harold Langlois Award.
-This award recognizes an ALM management or finance graduate who has demonstrated exceptional academic accomplishment and promise as a manager.
+This award recognizes an ALM management, finance, or industrial-organizational psychology graduate who has demonstrated exceptional academic accomplishment and promise as a manager.
 Based upon highest cumulative GPA.

 Harvard Extension Commencement Speaker Prize.
 During their graduation year, bachelor’s and master’s degree candidates are invited to enter the Commencement speaker competition to deliver the student speech at their programs’ diploma awarding ceremony.
 See our speech guidelines.
 Speech submissions are due by the first Monday in March.